Important information for sanctioning County trials events

 Bear in mind, if the event you are running allows bowlers to enter on tournament day, you will need to be able to access the online database in order to check their membership status.
 This will also apply for any bowlers whose membership has expired between your receipt of their entry form and the day of the event.

-Juniors/Youth bowlers playing in Adult events must have a Standard BTBA membership prior to bowling in the event.
-A Junior membership is not sufficient for an adult tournament.
+Juniors/Youth bowlers playing in Adult events must have a Competitive BTBA membership prior to bowling in the event.
+A League membership is not sufficient for an adult tournament.

 Within 30 days of the end of the tournament –